railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    single: password; super-administrator
    single: password; superadmin

-.. note:: The super-administrator password
+.. note:: The Super-administrator Password

    Anyone who knows the super-administrator password has complete access to the data on the server – able to read, change and delete any of the data in any of the databases there.

    After first installation, the password is ``admin``.
 This is the hard-coded default, and is used if there is no accessible server configuration file.
-If your system has been set up so that the server configuration file can be written to by the server then you can change the password through the client.
+If your system has been set up so that the server configuration file can be written to by the server, then you can change the password through the client.
 Or you could deliberately make the configuration file read-only so that there is no prospect of changing it from the client.
    Either way, a server systems administrator can change it if you forget it.